defra-design/design/README.md

 Examples of services:

-* Visit the UK
+* visit the UK
-* Learn to drive
+* learn to drive
-* I want to become a childminder
+* i want to become a childminder
-* I need to renew a passport
+* i need to renew a passport
-* I need legal aid
+* i need legal aid

 Examples of features (one step or transaction in a service):

-* Applying for a visa
+* applying for a visa
-* Applying for a licence
+* applying for a licence
-* Granting or refusing permission
+* granting or refusing permission

 Example of capability - appointment booking, which requires:

-* An appointment booking system, which may be a technical capability
+* an appointment booking system, which may be a technical capability
-* Physical locations or phone support to host the appointments
+* physical locations or phone support to host the appointments
-* A process for changing or cancelling appointments
+* a process for changing or cancelling appointments

 Examples of activities:

-* Finding out how something works
+* finding out how something works
-* Calling people for help
+* calling people for help
-* Applying for something
+* applying for something

 Technology: